Transformers: Cyberworld

-Transformers: Cyberworld (stylised as CYBERWORLD) is an ongoing British-American animated web series based on the Transformers toy line by Takara Tomy and Hasbro.
-It is produced by Omens Studios and Hasbro Entertainment, and debuted on July 12, 2025 on YouTube.
-It is the first British exclusive of the Transformers cartoon.
+Transformers: Cyberworld (stylised as Transformers: CYBERWORLD is an animated web series based on the Transformers toy line by Hasbro and Tomy.
+It is produced by Omens Studios and Hasbro Entertainment, and debuted on July 12, 2025 on YouTube (via the official Transformers channel run by Hasbro, renamed as Transformers HQ in 2026).

 Premise

 Autobots and Decepticons alike find themselves pulled by an unknown force into the virtual realm of the Cyberworld.
 There they find themselves needing to compete in a gauntlet of extreme games and challenges, where victory is rewarded with power and enhancements, while failure drains the very energon from them.
 Alliances are made and broken as some seek a way to escape while others seek power, glory, and the creation of new empires.
 Meanwhile, the question hangs over them: how did they get here, and who or what is behind it all?